waldeir/SAP-1/README.md

 ![](images/block_diagram_sap1.png)

-**Figure 1**: Structural model of SAP1, where each block uses behavioral model.
+**Figure 1**: Structural model of SAP1, where each block uses behavioral modelling.
 Beside each signal, there is their name implemented in the VHDL code.

 ## Particularities of this implementation